PrestaShop/prestashop-specs/back-office/shop-parameters/order-settings/order-setting-statuses-page.md

 ## List

+*   **Bulk actions drop-down**

+This dropdown is enabled only if at least one order return status is selected, otherwise it's disabled.

+There is 1 option:

+1) Delete selection

+After clicking on it, a modal is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"

+The action can be canceled by clicking on the cross or on the cancel button.

+After clicking on "Delete" button, the selected order return statuses are deleted, a successful message is displayed "The selection has been successfully deleted."

-The **return statuses** list displays all the return statuses with their **id, name with their color label and edit button**.
+The **order return statuses** list displays all the return statuses with their:

+*   **Checkbox:** The checkbox isn't displayed for the default order return status.
+*   **Id,**
+*   **name with their color label,**
+*   **Actions**

+There are two actions:

+- Edit, the main one:

+After clicking on it, the order retunr status is opened in the same tab.
+This action can also be performed by clicking on the line.

+- Delete, the second one:

+This option isn't displayed for the default status and the status added by modules.

+After clicking on it, a modal is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"

+The action can be canceled by clicking on the cross or on the cancel button.

+After clicking on "Delete" button, the message is deleted and a successful message is displayed "Successful deletion."

+## Default order return statuses

-By default, PrestaShop has the following return statuses:
+By default, PrestaShop has the following order return statuses:
 *   id:1	Waiting for confirmation
 *   id:2	Waiting for package
 *   id:3	Package received